Simplifying Zero Trust Security for AWS with Teleport

 TypeDescription

 NoneIf no authentication connector is created, Teleport will use local authentication based user information stored in the Auth Service backend.
-You can manage user data via the tctl users command.
+You can manage user data via the web UI Users page and the tctl users command.

 githubThe GitHub connector uses GitHub SSO to authenticate users and query their group membership.